tn-aixpa/rs-flood-mapping/docs/howto/workflow.md

 - s2_preFloodDate (sentinel-2 data 20 days before flood event)
 - s2_postFloodDate (sentinel-2 data 20 days after flood event)

 <p align="justify">The inputs are sub organized inside to the workflow among different functions.
 The first four download steps perform sentinel downloads using the function created in previous step.
-The download function takes as input a list of arguments (args=["main.py", string_dict_data_s1Pre]) where the first argument is the python script file that will be launched inside to the container and the second argument is the json input string which includes all the necessary parameters of sentinel download operation like date, geometry, product type, cloud cover etc. For more details [Click here](https://github.com/tn-aixpa/sentinel-tools/).
+The download function takes as input a list of arguments (args=["main.py", string_dict_data_s1Pre]) where the first argument is the python script file that will be launched inside to the container and the second argument is the json input string which includes all the necessary parameters of sentinel download operation like date, geometry, product type, cloud cover etc. For more details click <a href="https://github.com/tn-aixpa/sentinel-tools/">here</a>.
 The last step of workflow perform elaboration using the 'elaborate' function created in previous step.
 The elaboration function taks as input a list of arguments where the first argument is the bash script that will be launched on entry inside to the container while the following parameters contains both fixed and dynamic parameters.
 The fixed parameter includes both the project artifacts names (sentinel1_GRD_preflood, sentinel1_GRD_postflood, sentinel2_pre_flood, sentinel2_post_flood, 'Slopes_TN', 'slope_map25832.tif', 'Lakes_TN', 'idrspacq.shp', 'Rivers_TN', 'cif_pta2022_v.shp') as well as the the scenario configuration parameters like targetCRS, polarization, dem_threshold, slope_threshold, noise_min_pixels, river_buffer_meters.
 The set of dynamic parameters included outputName, floodDate, geometry etc. which can be passed as input to the main workflow.
 The workflow can be adopted as per context needs by changing/passing the different parametric values as depicted in 'Register workflow' section.</p>

 ```python
 %%writefile "flood_pipeline.py"